niemiecw/Power-BI---project/README.md

 - Creating calculated columns where needed

 ### 3. 📊 Data Visualization
-Then I built an interactive dashboard (see screenshot) to present the key findings:
+Then I built an interactive dashboard to present the key findings:

 - ✅ **Total Survey Takers**: 630
 - ✅ **Average Age**: 29.87 years